felleg/felleg.gitlab.io-backup/content/posts/20210418-my-pandemic-board-games.md

 A great single player game if you want to beat your high score, and a great multiplayer game if you like games without confrontation between players.
 The barrier of entry is almost null, since all you need are two distinct dice and a printed piece of paper.
+It's a perfect game to play during a pandemic, since it is a "bingo-style" game: call a value, and the players have to figure out where to place it on their sheets!

 [Check out the PDF files for the game and rules here!](https://boardgamegeek.com/boardgame/200551/30-rails/files)